hmatuschek/qdmr/doc/reveng/hytera/README.md

    +---------+---------+---------+
 ```
  - The first field appears to be relatively random.
- - The second field appears to be a memory page.
-This address is repeated in the response.
+ - The second field appears to be fixed to 0x02 (also for the response).
- - Several unknown or empty fields. *TODO: verify that they are fixed for all reads.*
+ - The third field appears to specify what to read:
+   - 0x03: unknown, likely device identification
+   - 0xc5: unknown
+   - 0x01: unknown
+   - 0xc7: this means likely "read code-plug"
+ - Unknown field, have seen 0x01, 0x02.
+   - 0x01: during download of actual code-plug
+ - Several other hopefully constant values.
- - Field 0x0d is a 32bit little endian offset.
-Likely the byte offset within each memory page to
+ - Field 13 is a 32bit little endian address.
+I can confirm that this is the byte address to read from.
-   read from.
- - Field 0x11 is the number of bytes to read starting from the specified offset in a
+ - Field 17 is the number of bytes to read starting from the specified address.
 16bit little endian integer.

 ### Continuing the example above
 The payload